hanu7348/fullstack_project/README.md

 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Run the Django development server: `python manage.py runserver`

-Now you can access the applications by visiting the appropriate URLs in your web browser (e.g., `http://127.0.0.1:8000/` for the Current Date and Time Application).
+Now you can access the applications by visiting the appropriate URLs in your web browser (e.g., `http://127.0.0.1:8000/` for the Home Page).

 Please note that some applications may require additional setup or configuration, such as creating a database and running migrations.
 Refer to the application-specific documentation for more details.